The Paradox: A transparency-forward supplement brand with uneven third-party verification and compliance signals

 "Very inconsistent and bad quality control."

-Customer experience may depend on issue type; confirm return terms for subscriptions and consider purchasing direct for support.
+Customer experience may depend on issue type; confirm terms for subscriptions and consider purchasing direct for support.

 Perceived quality variance